 The composition of paint has changed significantly in recent years.
 The paint dries on brush bristles more rapidly than before.
 This has consequences for cleaning and storing brushes.
 Store and Go is a gel that lets you store brushes for weeks or even months.
 If you use the same paint next time, you don’t even need to clean the brush first.
 The gel seals the bristles off from the air so they remain flexible and don’t dry out.
-When it’s time to continue painting, you rub off the gel on the rub-off container and wipe with a cloth.
+When it’s time to continue painting, you simply wipe off the gel in an empty container and/or wipe with a cloth.
 The effect of the remaining gel on the paint is negligible.

 There are Store and Go systems in various sizes.
 The gel is also available in refill containers.
 It’s also ideal for storing cleaned brushes.